Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 #### I have loved transport ever since the age of 3 or so, and specifically trains

-because of the sounds they make, the different types of power they use, the door chimes, etc.

-In fact, there are some new electric trains on a railway line near my house which have only been running since May last year.
+It's everything; the sounds they make, the different types of power they use, the door chimes, etc. In fact, there are some new electric trains on a railway line near my house which have only been running since May last year.
 It is important to me, since before them, there were stinky diesel trains which had been running since 2007.

 #### I was in my mum’s womb the first time I travelled from London to Italy by train, and my parents went all the way to Rome.

 I have travelled from London to Milan by train almost every year of my life so far, with few exceptions.
-That means probably I have done it around 9-10 times (I am 13 years old).
+That probably means I have done it around 9-10 times (I am now 13 years old).

 #### My favourite part of the journey is probably when we stop off at Bardonecchia, a mountain resort after the French town of Modane, on the Italian-French Border.